18F/hub/README.md

 This will check that your Ruby version is supported, install the [Bundler gem](http://bundler.io/) if it is not yet installed, install all the gems needed by the Hub, and launch a running instance on `http://localhost:4000`.

-After going through these steps, run `./go` to see a list of available commands.The `test`, `serve`, and `serve_public` commands are the most common for route development.
+After going through these steps, run `./go` to see a list of available commands.
+The `test`, `serve`, and `serve_public` commands are the most common for routine development.

 ### Instructions for 18F team members